KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/19-garden-enclosed-paradise.md

 **Core Glyphic Sequence:**
 `⚫ → ▽ → ◎ → ⟜`
-*(From Aionic potential, through embodied form, a state of integrated coherence is achieved, containing the latent pivot toward differentiation.)*
+*(From Aionic Potential, through Embodied Form, a state of Integrated Coherence is achieved, containing the Latent Pivot toward Differentiation.)*

 ---